lupyuen/pinephone-nuttx-usb/README.md

 -   ["Test UART with NuttX"](https://lupyuen.github.io/articles/lte#test-uart-with-nuttx)

+TODO: Test LTE Modem with USB.
+Does the USB Enumeration work?

 # Test CDC ACM over USB

 We're now testing USB CDC ACM on PinePhone, to see if NuttX can enumerate USB Devices correctly.